 It is only when the changes to the body are inappropriate for the stressor/s or occurs in the absence of a stressor, such as with anticipatory anxiety, does anxiety itself become damaging to our health and well-being.
 This is when anxiety counselling can be helpful.
-An overly high level of anxiety can trigger:

 Symptoms such as extreme fear, shortness of breath, racing heartbeat, insomnia, nausea, trembling and dizziness are common in these anxiety disorders.
 Although they may begin at any time, anxiety disorders often surface in adolescence or early adulthood.
 There is some evidence that anxiety disorders run in families; genes as well as early learning experiences within families seem to make some people more likely than others to experience these disorders.